rafalab/rafalab.github.io/pages/covid.md

 * These simulations are controlled by interpretable model parameters.
 * One of these, k, represents the contact rate.
 Social distancing reduces k.
-* For the model parameters you can derive R0, the average number of people that one person infects with a virus.
+* For the model parameters you can derive R0, the average number of people that one person infects with the virus.
 * We can use these simulations to help guide policy decisions.
 * You will see very different predictions reported by the media and wonder why do different experts give such different predictions.
 One reason is that the press may be selecting only one of the scenarios described by a scientific report.
 It's better to read the original source.
 * As data becomes available we can try to estimate the parameters, but differences in testing and reporting make it difficult.